collective-soundworks/soundworks-max/README.md

 ### Max/MSP

-1. Download the Max abstraction from the release page
+1. Download the Max abstraction (SoundworksAPI.zip) from the releases page: [https://github.com/collective-soundworks/soundworks-state-manager-osc/releases](https://github.com/collective-soundworks/soundworks-state-manager-osc/releases)
-2. Unzip the package and copy the directory in `~/Documents/Max 8/packages`
+2. Unzip the package and copy the resulting directory in `~/Documents/Max 8/Packages`
 3. Open the Helper patch for more informations

 ## Usage